wolfcito/goat/typescript/packages/core/README.md

 [Docs](https://ohmygoat.dev) | [Examples](https://github.com/goat-sdk/goat/tree/main/typescript/examples) | [Discord](https://discord.gg/2F8zTVnnFz)</div>

 ## Goat 🐐
+---
+title: Introduction
+---
-Goat 🐐 (Great Onchain Agent Toolkit) is an open-source library enabling AI agents to interact with blockchain protocols and smart contracts via their own wallets.
+Goat 🐐 (Great Onchain Agent Toolkit) is an open-source framework for connecting AI agents to any onchain app.

+**Problem**:

+Today, there are thousands of agents, built across 5+ frameworks (Langchain, Vercel's AI SDK, Eliza, etc) using multiple languages (TypeScript, Python).

+These agents can connect to various wallets, but programming even a simple onchain action (sending tokens, using a DeFi protocol) requires rebuilding support for each combination of framework, language, and wallet provider.

+**Solution**:

+Goat solves this by providing an open-source, provider-agnostic framework that abstracts away all these combinations.

+**Write an onchain action once, and it works across all frameworks, wallets, and languages, supporting both Solana and EVM chains**.

 ### Key features
-1. **Works everywhere**: Integrate with Langchain, Vercel’s AI SDK, Eliza, and other leading agent frameworks in TypeScript (Python coming soon 👀).
+1. **Works Everywhere**: Compatible with Langchain, Vercel’s AI SDK, Eliza, and more.
-2. **Smart Wallet Ready**: Use from basic key pair wallets to advanced smart wallets from Crossmint and Coinbase.
+2. **Wallet Agnostic**: Supports all wallets, from key pairs to Crossmint and Coinbase.
-3. **EVM, Solana, and more**: Interact with any EVM based chain and Solana (more chains coming soon 👀).
+3. **Multi-Chain**: Supports EVM chains and Solana (more coming 👀).
-4. **Limitless Customization**: Leverage community-built plugins for popular protocols like Polymarket, Uniswap, and more, or design your own to connect with any protocol out there.
+4. **Customizable**: Use or build plugins for any protocol (Polymarket, Uniswap, etc).

 ### How it works
 Goat plugs into your agents tool calling capabilities adding all the functions your agent needs to interact with blockchain protocols.

-High-level, here's how it goes:
+High-level, here's how it works:

 #### Configure the wallet you want to use
 ```typescript